alexcoder04/if-schleife-bot/README.md

 Start in normal mode
 > `npm start`

-Or in development mode (restarts on file changes)
+Or in development mode (restarts on file changes, requires `nodemon`)
 > `npm run devStart`

 ## With Docker